 Create GPTs to Automate Supply Chain Analytics

-“The Supply Chain Analyst” is a Custom ChatGPT “GPT” that performs Pareto & ABC Analysis using sales data
+“The Supply Chain Analyst” is a Custom ChatGPT “GPT” that performs Pareto & ABC Analysis using sales data.

 Samir Saci